-Massachusetts health insurance companies will pay out $45 million in rebates after failing last year to devote enough money to claims and quality improvement, according to a study of preliminary filings published Thursday by the Henry J. Kaiser Family Foundation.
+Massachusetts health insurance companies will pay $45 million in rebates to health insurance customers and employers after failing last year to devote enough money to claims and quality improvement, according to a study of preliminary filings published Thursday by the Henry J. Kaiser Family Foundation.

 Some 38,722 people who are individually insured will get average rebates of $148.61, the foundation estimated.
 But the bulk of the rebate money will go to to businesses with group health care plans, rather than to individuals, it found.
 The identities of insurers who must issue rebates are not yet public.

 The rebates are the result of President Obama’s landmark health care law, which requires insurers covering individuals and small businesses to spend at least 80 percent of premiums on delivery of care - handling claims and bettering service - rather than on administration.
 For large group plans, the minimum is 85 percent.
 Insurers who fall short of this required “medical loss ratio’’ must pay rebates to the individuals and businesses they insure.

 The rate of rebates issued by Massachusetts insurers, especially in the individual and small-group markets, is among the highest in the nation.
 That is because the medical loss ratio in Massachusetts - 88 percent in 2011 - is even greater than that in the federal law, setting the bar higher for insurers doing business here.
 That pushes up the amount of rebates owed to customers.

 The federal and state requirements, enforced for the first time in 2011, are designed to limit how much money insurers can spend on activities that do not directly benefit their clients.

 Rebate checks will arrive by Aug.
 1 and should, according to a White House statement citing the Kaiser study, signal to voters that medical loss ratio standards are “just one way the Affordable Care Act is already making a difference.’’